Skip to main content

 Quick answers drawn from this episode.

-• The Total Product Lifecycle (TPLC) for medical devices encompasses security considerations from the initial concept phase through active use and ultimately to secure decommissioning.
-The Secure Product Development Framework (SPDF) and Secure Software Development Lifecycle (SSDLC) are crucial, cyclical processes within the TPLC that ensure security is...
+• Total Product Lifecycle (TPLC) security covers a product from its initial concept all the way through to its final decommissioning, ensuring security is considered at every stage.
+The Secure Product Development Framework (SPDF) and Secure Software Development Lifecycle (SSDLC) are critical components of TPLC, focusing on integrating security into the...

 Listeners also asked